 MANDELA, HIS COMRADES, AND THEIR RUSSIAN AND JEWISH MENTORS

 Until 2008, the United States government considered Nelson Mandela a terrorist.
-“Almost until his death, Nelson Mandela remained on the UN terrorist watch list.”
+“Almost until his death, Nelson Mandela remained on the United Nations terrorist watch list.”
 Yet, for his unrelenting onslaughts against not only the government of South Africa, but especially against all the civilians of this country, Mandela was decorated with 250 honours, among others, the Soviet Order of Lenin.
 The world rejoiced!
 Has everyone forgotten that the Russian dictator Stalin actively murdered about 20 million people while Lenin had 30,000 dissidents executed and murdered ‘only’ about 2-3 million people?

 Since the early 1960’s, joined by militant, imperialist communist countries such as Cuba, Russia, Libya (Muammer Gaddafi, the greatest terrorist that ever lived) — and by communist church clergy such as Desmond Tutu and Allan Boesak, (financially supported by the International and African Council of Churches,) the battle cry in apartheid South Africa was ‘Africa to the Africans.’
-However, their salutes, insignias, and slogans were (and still are) Bolshevik (or Jewish/Russian communism) not African.
+However, their salutes, insignias, and slogans were (and still are) Bolshevik (or Jewish/Russian Marxism) not African.

 Hence, as Texe Marrs wrote, “Closet Bolshevik Jews [and not Afrikaners!] continue to hold the reins of power and wealth in South Africa!
 During the apartheid years, two communist Jews, Albie Sacks and Joe Slovo, (or Yossel Mashel Slovo,) guided the communist onslaught on South Africa.
 Slovo, a Lithuanian born KGB Colonel, became the leader of the terrorist wing of the ANC, and personal mentor of Nelson Mandela.
 When the African National Congress took over this country, Yossel (Joe) Slovo was named Minister of Housing.
-Slovo and other KGB officers [such as former foreign minster Pik Botha,] handpicked African leaders [like Nelson Mandela, Govern Mbeki, Oliver Thambo, etc.,] to train inside the Soviet Union in socialism, communism, and terrorism.”
+Slovo and other KGB officers [such as former foreign minster Pik Botha,] handpicked African leaders [like Nelson Mandela, Govern Mbeki, Oliver Thambo, etc.,] to train inside the Soviet Union in socialism, Marxism, and terrorism.”

 WHY DID MANDELA GO TO, AND STAY IN JAIL?